 Did you learn photography at college?
 No, I am self-taught and still learning.

 What advice would you give to someone starting in photography?
 Make sure it’s fun and you enjoy it.
 Tell the story you want to tell.
 You’ll learn many things on the way and meet many people.
+Be clear in your communication.

 Is there anything else that people should know?
 If your work is about community, then remember the following from Susan Sontag – “To take a photograph is to participate in another person’s (or thing’s) mortality, vulnerability, mutability… All photographs testify to time’s relentless melt… Photographs cannot create a moral position, but they can reinforce one—and can help build a nascent one.”.